psymbio/cp/aug_22_prep/concepts/python.md

 ```

 Here how does printing not make the linked list to be just the last node, but the function `playing_with_ref` modifies the linked list to just be equal to the value 1.

+Run: https://pythontutor.com/render.html#mode=display and realize what is happening here.